Common Pest Identification & Prevention In Edisto Island, SC

 German cockroaches primarily live indoors and do quite well in areas where people and structures provide them with food, water, and shelter.
 In order to move from place to place, these roaches like to hitchhike inside things we are transporting like bags, boxes, furniture, and appliances.
 American cockroaches and Asian cockroaches often move into our homes when there is a lack of food or temperatures begin to cool.
 After moving inside, all three species tend to gather in the same areas — kitchens, bathrooms, basements, or wall voids near leaky pipes.
 They may also collect in the backs of drawers, under sinks, or behind large appliances.

 Just hoping that cockroaches won’t find their way into your home isn’t enough.
-Our professional services and the following prevention tips will help you guard your Edisto Island home against roach activity and make your property less attractive to these unwanted pests.
+Our professional services and the following prevention tips will help you prevent cockroaches from entering your home and make your property less attractive to these unwanted pests.

 - Eliminate food sources that cockroaches can find in your yard.
 Keep lids on trash cans and recycling bins and outdoor eating clear of food debris, and uneaten pet food.